Leave a legacy

 Despite recent successes, the threat has not gone away.

-How will we use your legacy?
+How we will use your legacy?

 Every pound we receive goes into work that promote and protect shooting, so you can be confident that your legacy will have a real impact, both for today and in the future.